-Select this option to allow users to select the No Password Required with eDirectory option under Security options in the GroupWise client.
+eDirectory: This option enables users to select the No Password Required with eDirectory option under Security options in the GroupWise client.
 When this option is selected in the client, the user can access his or her mailbox without requiring a password if he or she is already logged in to NetIQ eDirectory.
 Mailbox access is granted based on eDirectory authentication, not on password information.

 This option is available only if eDirectory authentication is enabled for the post office.
 For more information, see Configuring Post Office Security.